Supervisor of Dental Assistants I, II

 Qualifications:

-Dental Assistant Job In Anchorage, AK
+Dental assistant job in Anchorage, AK

 Attention all Dental Assistants, we are calling on you to partner with us to complete dental exams, treatment, and X-rays to our Military Service members.

-We will primarily work weekends, with some occasional weekdays in the State of Alaska on an "as needed basis".
+We will primarily work weekends, with some occasional weekdays in the State of ______ on an "as needed basis".

 We provide health readiness services to meet the medical and dental requirements to maintain a deployable military force for the following: